apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit News
 ----------------------

+##### January 22nd, 2016: Apache Jackrabbit Oak 1.3.14 released
+Jackrabbit Oak 1.3.14 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
+See the [downloads](downloads.html#oak1.3) page for more details.

 ##### January 9th, 2016: Apache Jackrabbit FileVault 3.1.26 released
 Jackrabbit FileVault 3.1.26 is current stable release of the recently donated repository content synchronization tool.
 See the [downloads](downloads.html#vlt) page for more details.